rkapl123/DBAddin/docs/DBFuncs.md

 When E1 contains "test", this results in "a test".

+#### preventRefresh

+<pre lang="vb">preventRefresh(setPreventRefresh, onlyForThisWB (optional))</pre>

+sets preventRefresh flag globally or just for the current workbook (if onlyForThisWB is set), similar to clicking the ribbon toggle button "refresh prevention".
+This setting is not persisted with the workbook!

 ### Modifications of DBFunc Behaviour

 There are some options to modify